What Are Forex Indicators and How it Work

 What Forex Indicators Actually Measure

 The different types measure different things.
 Moving averages calculate the average price over a set number of periods, smoothing out short-term fluctuations to reveal the underlying direction.
-RSI measures the speed and size of recent price moves to determine whether buyers or sellers have been dominant.
+RSI measures the speed and size of recent market price moves to determine whether buyers or sellers have been dominant.
 MACD tracks the relationship between two moving averages to identify changes in momentum.
 ATR calculates the average range of recent candles to quantify how much the market has been moving.

 The Four Main Categories of Forex Indicators